mhvwerts/AJAX-instrument-control/README.md

 The remote client computer only needs to have a compatible web browser.
 The server computer (e.g. the aforementioned Raspberry Pi) runs Python and serves an HTML page to the client web browser.
 This HTML page contains AJAX-style Javascript.
 In this context, AJAX means [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)), not [AJAX!](https://www.youtube.com/watch?v=_uyK9mGAFyo)

 Documentation is minimal.
 The code is relatively self-explanatory.
 It is mainly intended to demonstrate the idea.
+All the basic functionality for remote control and read-out is there: changing the state of the instrument (setting parameters, triggering acquisition) and transferring recorded data (e.g. image, spectrum) to the client for analysis.

 ## Warning!